 The College engages in an active schedule of survey research.
 Feedback from these surveys helps both academic and administrative areas to better understand our students' needs and patterns of development.
 They help us to identify areas where we are achieving our goals, and where we might focus attention for improvement.
 Surveys themselves are imperfect measures, but combined with other information such as observations, College data, conversations, etc., they are an important part of our self-reflection process.
 They inform many of our decisions, and we are very grateful to our students, alumni, faculty, and staff who contribute to the College's success by providing their feedback.

-About every four years Swarthmore conducts a survey of all enrolled students, which focuses on day-to-day student activities, modes of student-student and student-faculty interactions, student use of institutional resources, and environmental factors that relate to engagement in the educational process.
+Every two to four years Swarthmore conducts a survey of all enrolled students, which focuses on day-to-day student activities, modes of student-student and student-faculty interactions, student use of institutional resources, and environmental factors that relate to engagement in the educational process.
 It includes questions about gains in learning that provide a snapshot of student learning development.
-A chart reflecting the Spring 2011 students' self-reported learning gains is provided on the College's Assessment website under "Institutional Measures and Activities," and may be linked directly from here.
+A chart reflecting the Spring 2013 students' self-reported learning gains is provided on the College's Assessment website under "Institutional Measures and Activities," and may be linked directly from here.

 Swarthmore conducts a biennial survey of graduating seniors, along with a group of several dozen peer institutions.
 The survey invites seniors to evaluate the College in detail, evaluate their own progress, and report on their plans for the future.
 Charts reflecting responses by 2012 seniors to the questions:

 - "Overall, how satisfied are you with your undergraduate education?" and

 - "Would you encourage a current high school senior who resembles you when you were a high school senior (similar background, ability, interests, and temperament) to attend your undergraduate institution?"